 - Your child may complain of discomfort after the procedure.
-It is recommended that you alternate Acetaminophen (Tylenol) with Motrin every 3 to 4 hours for the first 24 hours.
+It is recommended that you alternate Acetaminophen (Tylenol) with (Ibuprofen) Motrin every 4 to 6 hours as needed.

 - Your child can next have Tylenol or Motrin as indicated on your discharge instructions and as advised by your recovery room nurse.

 - Your child may complain of a sore, scratchy throat for a few days from the breathing tube that was placed while they were sleeping.
 Cool fluids, ice packs, ice pops, and Motrin may help.

 - First 24 hours: Your child may have swollen lips and cheeks from the procedure.
 Swelling may increase for up to 24 hours after the procedure.

 - 24—48 hours: swelling should begin to resolve.
 Your child may be more comfortable with their head elevated or when sitting upright.
 Ice packs may be applied to jaw and cheeks to help with discomfort from facial and lip swelling.
 Apply an ice pack for 30 minutes on, remove for 15 minutes, repeat as needed.

 - After 48 hours: Swelling should be improved at this point.
 If swelling increases after 48 hours and child is in pain, please contact your dentist’s office for evaluation.